Lawrence Auster: Political views

 Auster identified his political views as traditionalist conservative.
 He opposed what he described as the liberalism of modern Western civilization.
 His interests were primarily social policy, particularly the politics of gender, sex, religion, sexuality, culture, patriotism, and identity.
-Auster described himself as profoundly alienated from modern America, and he considered most institutions of American society, including both political parties, to be corrupted by liberal philosophy.

-Auster wrote, "I have always called myself a racialist, which to me means two things.
+Auster wrote, “I have always called myself a racialist, which to me means two things.
 First, as a general proposition, I think that race matters in all kinds of ways.
 Second, I care about the white race.
-It is the source of and is inseparable from everything we are, everything we have, and everything our civilization has achieved."
+It is the source of and is inseparable from everything we are, everything we have, and everything our civilization has achieved.”
 He did not self-identify as a white nationalist.
-As a tactical matter, Auster accepted the conventional definition of racism as having "the connotation of the morally bad, of oppression and hatred."
+As a tactical matter, Auster accepted the conventional definition of racism as having “the connotation of the morally bad, of oppression and hatred.”

-The Southern Poverty Law Center (SPLC) implied that Auster was a racist because he spoke at an American Renaissance conference, delivering a speech entitled "Multiculturalism and the War Against White America."
+The Southern Poverty Law Center (SPLC) implied that Auster was a racist because he spoke at an American Renaissance conference, delivering a speech entitled “Multiculturalism and the War Against White America.”
 He was one of ten speakers to address the magazine's first conference in 1994, but did not speak there afterward.
 He criticized Jared Taylor for tolerating the former Klansman David Duke and Stormfront moderator Jamie Kelso, who attended the conference and asked questions.
 Auster still supported Taylor's personal views as well as those of the late Samuel T. Francis, another frequent speaker for the conferences.

-Auster was an occasional contributor to FrontPage Magazine until 2007 when the publication cut its ties with Auster over an article he wrote in which he complained that "each story of black on white rape is reported in isolation, not presented as part of a larger pattern" and that "white women in this country are being targeted by black rapists".
-Responding to his exclusion from FrontPage Magazine, Auster claimed that editor David Horowitz had "behaved in the most outrageously politically correct manner I've ever seen in my life."
+Auster was an occasional contributor to FrontPage Magazine until 2007 when the publication cut its ties with him over an article he wrote in which he complained that “each story of black on white rape is reported in isolation, not presented as part of a larger pattern” and that “white women in this country are being targeted by black rapists”.
+Responding to his exclusion from FrontPage Magazine, Auster claimed that editor David Horowitz had “behaved in the most outrageously politically correct manner I've ever seen in my life.”